asyncapi/training/VIDEO_6_SCRIPT.md

 - Collective strength
 - Working as a community
-- AsyncAPI and its community
+- AsyncAPI Initiative and its community
 - How to join the AsyncAPI community

 ## Collective strength